 Charlie’s Bar is one of my favourite Aruba restaurants.
 It simply oozes a sense of character and quirkiness that so many of us enjoy.
 And the traditional Aruban food served here won’t disappoint.
 If you like things spicy, ask for some Honeymoon Sauce but proceed with caution – it’s claimed it may lead to violent intercourse!
 Their words not mine (I think they probably mean ‘passionate’).
 I had a top notch Churrasco tenderloin steak ($22), served in a delicious mustard sauce which was tasty but not overpowering and just a dash of Honeymoon Sauce.
 With my fiancé back in England, I’m glad it didn’t live up to the claim, or maybe a dash is simply not enough!

 L.G.
 Smith Blvd, Noord (Monday to Saturday, 6pm to11pm).

-In a new location on the Gold Coast Development, White Modern Cuisine is a little hard to find, but it is a great choice for a special occasion.
-I was pleased to see that their tantalising menu included many vegetarian and gluten free options.
+In a new location on the Gold Coast Development, White Modern Cuisine is a little hard to find, but it is a great choice for a special occasion and one of the best restaurants in Aruba when it comes to fine dining.
+I was pleased to see that their tantalising menu included many vegetarian and gluten-free options.
 Prices are high and portions small, but every exquisitely presented morsel is bursting at the seams with flavours that will get your taste buds dancing.

 At the end of our meal, I could have died fully satisfied as I tucked into their signature dessert, Death by Chocolate ($12) – chocolate lava cake with chocolate ganache, chocolate custard, white chocolate mousse, chocolate lemon vinaigrette, chocolate crumble, chocolate covered strawberries and Ferrero Rocher ice cream.